salar-official/salar-official/README.md

 <div dir="ltr" align="left">

 Hi, I’m **Salar**...
-## 💻 A Front-End Developer with expertise in:
+##A Front-End Developer with expertise in:
 - HTML, CSS, and Flexbox for building modern web layouts.
 - JavaScript for creating dynamic, interactive applications.
 - React for developing engaging user interfaces.